 - New employment and training prospects for local people (up to 3,500 retail jobs and 5,000 construction opportunities)

-Ensuring the scheme remains relevant to changing retail and consumer demands, the new centre will attract leading international and UK retail brands alongside space for local and pop-up businesses and concept stores to test consumer appetite for the latest trends.
+Ensuring the scheme remains relevant to changing retail and consumer demands, the new centre will attract leading international and UK retail brands alongside space for local businesses, pop-ups and concept stores which will test consumer appetite for the latest trends.

 The new scheme will double the size of the existing centre and will retain flagship John Lewis and Fenwick stores.
-The scheme will deliver a new Marks & Spencer anchor store and all three were part of the original Brent Cross when it opened in 1976.
+The scheme will deliver a new Marks & Spencer anchor store.
+All three stores were part of the original Brent Cross when it opened in 1976.

 A major new addition will be the creation of a market level on the upper floor paying tribute to London’s popular foodie heritage.
 Set to be a destination in its own right with restaurants, food stalls and producers, the architecture for this quarter will be inspired by the urban markets in London.

-Brent Cross London will also benefit from parks, a main town square and riverside landscaping delivering a new pedestrian route to a living bridge and creating a connection to the wider regeneration taking place to the south of Brent Cross London.
+Brent Cross London will also benefit from parks, a new town square and riverside landscaping which will deliver a new pedestrian route to a living bridge and create a connection to the wider regeneration taking place to the south of Brent Cross London.